Paul Hartman: Career

-Television and Hollywood had once again risen to the top of the entertainment world, and the convenience of television shooting and a quick paycheck lured Paul out to Los Angeles once more.
-Hartman began appearing in the 1953–1954 ABC situation comedy The Pride of the Family as Albie Morrison, the father and head of the household.
-Fay Wray, best known for King Kong, played his wife, Catherine, and Natalie Wood and Robert Hyatt played his children, Ann and Junior Morrison, respectively.
+Television and Hollywood had once again risen to the top of the entertainment world, and the convenience of television shooting and a quick paycheck lured Paul to Los Angeles.
+Hartman appeared in the 1953–1954 sitcom The Pride of the Family as Albie Morrison, the father and head of the household.
+Fay Wray, best known for King Kong, played his wife and Natalie Wood and Robert Hyatt played his children.

-In 1957, Hartman returned one last time to Broadway, but then past fifty, he tired of the hectic stage life.
-He continued to play bit parts in movies and television throughout the rest of his life, most famously as handyman Emmett Clark on CBS's The Andy Griffith Show and Mayberry R.F.D.
-In a nod to his earlier life, he is seen doing a dance routine at Howard Sprague's party in the Andy Griffith episode "The Wedding", and in the Mayberry, RFD episode "All for Charity", he can be seen doing a soft shoe routine with costar Ken Berry.
+In 1957, Hartman returned to Broadway, but then past age 50, he tired of the hectic stage life.
+He played bit parts in movies and television throughout the rest of his life, most famously as handyman Emmett Clark on The Andy Griffith Show and Mayberry R.F.D.
+In a nod to his earlier life, he is seen doing a dance routine at Howard Sprague's party in the Andy Griffith episode "The Wedding", and in the Mayberry, RFD episode "All for Charity", he can be seen doing a soft-shoe routine with costar Ken Berry.
 In addition, he had parts on Petticoat Junction; Love, American Style; The Adventures of Ozzie and Harriet; Hazel; Ben Casey; The Twilight Zone; The Alfred Hitchcock Hour; Our Man Higgins; and Family Affair.

 He was cast in the 1960 film Inherit the Wind.
-In 1967, he appeared with Robert Morse in the film version of How To Succeed In Business Without Really Trying.
+In 1967, he appeared with Robert Morse in the film version of How to Succeed in Business Without Really Trying.

 Death

-Hartman died on October 2, 1973, from a heart attack in Los Angeles aged 69.
+Hartman died on October 2, 1973 from a heart attack in Los Angeles, aged 69.